Moumita2298/Manual-testing_TestCase_Bug-report_Matrics/README.md

 This document explains how I have done writing Test Cases, Bug Report, Test Case Report, Test Metrics and Mind Maps on e-commerce websites.

-The tasks are done for Registration , Sign In & Sign Out features for the jadurjini.com.

 The task are done for user Management & product Management features for the BestBuy.

 # Summary